For expats living under the Iberian sun, our easy guide to income tax in Spain will help you file your Spanish tax return without any stress.

 - Very serious infraction: 100–150% of tax + fine + interest

 In general, you’ll be charged the minimum penalty if you haven’t deliberately tried to hide your income and if the total amount due in taxes and fines is less than €3,000.
-The penalties for serious infractions concerning Spanish tax returns apply in cases of forgeries, intentional under-declarations, or repeated violations despite warnings.
+The penalties for serious infractions concerning Spanish tax returns generally apply in cases of forgeries, intentional under-declarations, or repeated violations despite warnings.

 Income tax advice in Spain

-American expats living in Spain can get in touch with Taxes For Expats for help with filing their annual US tax returns.
+American expats living in Spain can also get in touch with Taxes For Expats for help with filing their annual US tax returns.